 What to Use Instead—and When to Use It!

 So what should men use to take care of their skin?
 Other than shaving needs, the list isn't all that different from the one that applies for women.
 You can learn about each step in a skin-care routine here.
 Essentially, regardless of skin type, all men's skin need the following as part of their daily grooming routine:

 - Step 1, AM & PM: Wash your face with a gentle, irritant- and fragrance-free water-soluble cleanser (no bar soaps or bar cleansers, as these won't help your skin)

-- Step 2, AM: Shave with a gentle, irritant- and fragrance-free shave lotion, gel, or foam (unless you shave with an electric razor, in which case proceed to step 3).
+- Step 2, AM: Shave with a gentle, irritant- and fragrance-free shave cream (unless you shave with an electric razor, in which case proceed to step 3).

 - Step 4, PM: After cleansing at night, apply an AHA or BHA exfoliant all over your face and neck.
 You can also use this product in the morning, after applying aftershave or toner but before applying your sunscreen.
 Experiment to see which frequency of usage works for you.
 This step WILL make shaving easier and work to reduce breakouts and other bumps.

 - Step 5, PM: Apply a treatment product (such as a serum) loaded with more antioxidants, skin-repairing ingredients, and soothing agents to keep skin looking smooth, healthy, and younger-looking.
 You can also use a well-formulated moisturizer for this step, or apply the moisturizer after the treatment product.
 Note: Consider applying the treatment product during the day, too.
 It would be applied right before your sunscreen.